thecredibleway/thecredibleway-com/docs/faq/questions/if-god-made-everything-what-made-god.md

 sidebar_position: 36
 toc_min_heading_level: 2
 toc_max_heading_level: 4
-title: If God made everything, what made God? | Christian Apologetics
+title: If God Made Everything, What Made God? | Christian Apologetics
-sidebar_label: If God made everything, what made God?
+sidebar_label: If God Made Everything, What Made God?
 description: What made God if God made everything?
 We explore God's eternal, self-existent nature, understanding Him as the "unmoved mover" beyond time and space - the ultimate first cause.
 keywords: ["If God made everything, what made God?","The nature of God","Eternal existence of God","Unmoved mover","First cause argument","Philosophical arguments for God","God and time","God's self-existence"]
 ---

-# If God made everything, what made God?
+# If God Made Everything, What Made God?

 At first glance, the question seems logical.
 We live in a world governed by cause and effect.
 Everything we observe has a beginning and an end.
 Trees grow from seeds, people are born and die, stars are born in nebulas